xwax/xwax.github.io/debian_installation.md

 title: Debian Repository Installation
 ---

 xwax has been packaged for Debian and is available from the main Debian package repositories.

+You can see which version is available in which release on [package.debian.org](http://packages.debian.org/xwax).

-If you are running Debian stable (Strech) or oldstable (Jessie), you can execute the following command to install xwax (1.6 for Stretch, and 1.5 for Jessie) and all its dependencies:
+If you are running a Debian version which have a package (see above), you can execute the following command to install xwax and all its dependencies:

 ```
 sudo apt-get install xwax